modularium/check-update/README.md

 ## Way of using it

-Function `checkUpdate()` requires 3 arguments, but the last one is optional
+`checkUpdate()` is an async function that requires 3 arguments, but the last one is optional

 ```javascript
 let checkUpdate = require('@modularium/check-update')